Ty-Miki/telecom-data-analysis/notebooks/user_engagement_analysis/README.md

 # Task 2 Summary: User Engagement Analysis

-In this task, you will measure and analyze customer engagement based on several metrics: session frequency, session duration, and total traffic (download and upload) per customer.
-By grouping users based on their engagement, you'll help identify where network resources should be concentrated.
+In this task, I will measure and analyze customer engagement based on several metrics: session frequency, session duration, and total traffic (download and upload) per customer.
+By grouping users based on their engagement, I will identify where network resources should be concentrated.

 ## Sub-tasks